 - do one or more of the following:

-- maintain, protect and conserve the National Heritage values of one or more listed places
+- maintain, protect or conserve the National Heritage values of one or more listed places

 - improve access to one or more listed places

-- have an Australian Business Number (ABN), unless you are not entitled to an ABN (information regarding ABN entitlement is available on the ATO website)
+- have an Australian business number (ABN), unless you are not entitled to an ABN (information regarding ABN entitlement is available on the ABR website)

 and be one of the following entities: